LazyNeko1/dblfaq/docs/index.rst

   Key to web errors (and how to fix them):

-   500x
+   5xx

     Problem: the server (https://top.gg) did something wrong.

-   400x
+   4xx

     Problem for 404: You used a incorrect URL.

     Problem for 403: You aren't allowed here.

-   200x
+   2xx

-    Problem: literally no problem 200 means server and client are happy :)
+    Problem: literally no problem 200 means server and client are happy.

+    We don't want that.
+We want the server to be mad :)